Gheorghe Gaston Marin: In Communist Romania

+Zionist period

-In 1989 he made the aliyah (emigrated to Israel), but later returned to Romania.
-In his 2000 memoirs, În serviciul României lui Gheorghiu-Dej. Însemnări din viață, he announced his conversion from Communism to Zionism, writing: "Appreciating the end of the communist regimes and the grave attacks on ethics and morality propagated by communism, I now consider that Zionism, Herzl’s dream, remains today an urgent necessity for the Jewish people.
+In 1989 he made aliyah (emigrated to Israel), but later returned to Romania.
+In his 2000 memoirs, În serviciul României lui Gheorghiu-Dej. Însemnări din viață, he announced his conversion from Communism to Zionism, writing: "Appreciating the end of the communist regimes and the grave attacks on ethics and morality propagated by communism, I now consider that Zionism, Herzl's dream, remains today an urgent necessity for the Jewish people.
 In reality, even after the Second World War, the propagation of antisemitism begins to appear in all the countries of the world.
-Only in the Judenstadt, a land of the Jews, which has been founded as the result of the heroic struggle of the sons of this people, can it be sure of a genuine homeland, the defence and the protection of the Jewish people".
+Only in the Judenstaat, a land of the Jews, which has been founded as the result of the heroic struggle of the sons of this people, can it be sure of a genuine homeland, the defence and the protection of the Jewish people".